tymyrddin/blue/source/docs/stormforge/waters.md

 ## Mapping the waters

-**Purpose:** Surface what people see as the currents, rocks, and whirlpools in their shared environment — obstacles, pressures, and hidden dependencies.
+**Purpose:** Surface what people see as the currents, rocks, and whirlpools in their shared environment: obstacles, pressures, and hidden dependencies.

 **Method:**